6 STEPS TO DETERMINE YOUR RETIREMENT READINESS

 Step #2: Determine Where Your Income Will Come From

-Most of us assume our work will be enough and whatever is taken out of our paychecks will pay for our later years.
+Most of us assume our work will be enough and that whatever is taken out of our paychecks will pay for our later years.
 For a few with a defined pension plan, that might still be the case.
 But for the rest of us, the exact income sources will matter.
 If more is needed when retired anticipate then that it will be a mix of retirement savings, Social Security benefits, and potentially still working more.
-The worst surprise reaching retirement is realizing you don’t have enough and then having to go back to work.
+The worst surprise of reaching retirement is realizing you don’t have enough and then having to go back to work.

 Step #3: Evaluate the Necessary Real Savings

 This is where time comes into play.
-Based on your target goal of income per year, saving early in your life adds more funds for later.
+Based on your target income goal per year, saving early in your life adds more funds for later.
 So, 10 percent of net income (after taxes) is probably fine for someone in their 20s.
 But if you’re in your 40s, you have less time and need to save more for the same target.
 Start with pre-tax savings first as this will cost you less in taxes later on.
 Post as much as you can in a pre-tax IRA or 401K.
 If there is an employer match, do it as this is free money for you.
 Then post to a post-tax Roth IRA.
 Most are limited by contribution caps.
 Whatever that amount is, add it to the rest of your savings to get to your overall percentage target each year.
 The combined amount will be your retirement savings.

 Step #4: Take a Look at Your Health